 T. Marie King

 Abhay has been affiliated with the Satyagraha Institute since 2015 and has a background in business and user experience design.
 He is particularly interested in how design can serve as a conduit for social change and ethical business practices.
-His current role involves IT and marketing strategy with the Institute.
+His role with the Institute involves IT strategy and design.

 Andrea Palomo Robles